 We anticipate that our operating and other expenses will increase significantly as we continue to implement our business plan and pursue our operational goals.
-We estimate that our cash requirements for our fiscal year ending September 30, 2016 will be approximately \$5,500,000.
-We estimate that we currently have sufficient cash to operate our business into October 2016.
+We estimate that our cash requirements for our fiscal year ending September 30, 2016 will be approximately \$5,300,000.
+As of July 27, 2016, we estimate that we will need to raise additional cash within the next twelve months.
 We will require additional financing to fund our planned future operations, including the continuation of our ongoing research and development efforts, seeking to license or acquire new assets, and researching and developing any potential patents, the related compounds and any further intellectual property that we may acquire.
 In addition, our estimates of the amount of cash necessary to operate our business may prove to be wrong and we could spend our available financial resources much faster than we currently expect.
 Further, our estimates regarding our use of cash could change if we encounter unanticipated difficulties or other issues arise, in which case our current funds may not be sufficient to operate our business for the period we expect.